 The release is out on Room40 this November

-As for the album name, Onda tell us that in Japanese it means “the sound of an alarm, or a whistle to call attention to a hazardous event,” and makes for a reminder to push ourselves further.
+As for the album name, Onda reveals that in Japanese it means “the sound of an alarm, or a whistle to call attention to a hazardous event”.
+See it as a reminder to push oneself further.

 Ke I Te Ki is released on 2 November.